WebFiori/docs/database.md

 ```

-After setting the name of the table, we can start by adding columns to the table.
-There is more than one way to add columns to the table but we will be looking at the easist way.
+After setting the name of the table, developer can start by adding columns to the table.
+There is more than one way to add columns to the table.
 The method [`MySQLTable::addColumns()`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable#addColumns) can be used to add multiple columns at once.
 The method accepts an associative array.
 The indices of the array are columns names and the value of each index is a sub associative array that holds column properties.

 ``` php
 namespace app\database;